Fastest device on earth

 Enterprises will see serious mobile productivity gains – tests in Singapore saw 35Gbps speeds achieved on the trial network, plenty fast enough to support some of the next-generation connected services we also saw discussed at the show.
 GSMA director general, Mats Granyrd, pointed to the productivity benefits of mobile.
 "Last year the mobile sector generated some €3.6 trillion for the global economy,” he said.
 “That is equivalent to 4.5 per cent of the world's GDP,” he said, predicting this would hit 5 percent “by 2022”.

 Orange, AT&T, Deutsche Telekom, China Mobile and NTT DOCOMO announced the formation of the ORAN Alliance, a worldwide, multi-carrier initiative to promote more openness in the radio access network of next-generation systems.

-And Orange Business Services demonstrated how SD-WAN feeds into the evolution of these next-generation networks.
+And Orange Business demonstrated how SD-WAN feeds into the evolution of these next-generation networks.
 New technologies, including SDN, LiFi, and net neutrality also drove discussion across the showfloor.

 Learn more about the 5G strategy for the Orange Group.